webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Start URL Scope

 `Hashtag Links Only`
-:   This scope will ignore links that lead to other addresses such as `example.com/linkedpage` and will instead instruct the crawler to visit hashtag links such as `example.com/#linkedsection`.
+:   This scope will ignore links that lead to other addresses such as `example.com/path` and will instead instruct the crawler to visit hashtag links such as `example.com/#linkedsection`.

     This scope can be useful for crawling certian web apps that may not use unique URLs for their pages.

 `Pages in the Same Directory`
-:
+:   This scope will only crawl pages in the same directory as the _Crawl Start URL_.
+If `example.com/path` is set as the _Crawl Start URL_, `example.com/path/path2` will be crawled but `example.com/path3` will not.

 `Pages on This Domain`
-:
+:   This scope will crawl all pages on the domain entered as the _Crawl Start URL_ however it will ignore subdomains such as `subdomain.example.com`.

 `Pages on This Domain and Subdomains`
-:
+:   This scope will crawl all pages on the domain and any subdomains found.
+If `example.com` is set as the _Crawl Start URL_, both pages on `example.com` and `subdomain.example.com` will be crawled.

 `Custom Page Prefix`
-:
+:   This scope will crawl all pages that begin with the _Crawl Start URL_ as well as pages from any URL that begin with the URLs listed in `Extra URLs in Scope`

 ### Max Depth